kube-academy/katacoda-scenarios/kubectl-advance/step7.md

-You can use the `cp` command to copy files and directories to and from containers within a pod.
+The `cp` command can be used to copy files and directories to and from containers within a pod.

-Using the test `nginx` container pod that we created in the previous step, let's copy the content of the `krew-install` directory to the test container's `tmp` directory:
+Using the test `nginx` container pod we created in the previous step, let's copy the content of the `krew-install` directory to the test container's `/tmp` directory:

 `kubectl cp ~/krew-install test:/tmp`{{execute}}

-**Note:** *If the pod has mutiple containers, then  you need to add `-c CONTAINER_NAME` flag.
-If the pod is in a different namespace, you can prefix the namespace name before the pod, as shown here `kubectl cp namespace/pod-name:/dir`.*
+**Note:** *If the pod has mutiple containers, then  you need to add `-c CONTAINER_NAME` option.
+If the pod is in a different namespace, you can prefix the namespace name before the pod, as shown here: `kubectl cp namespace/pod-name:/dir`.*

 Let's verify whether the directory has been copied.
 Enter the container's shell within the pod: